joshtynjala/actionscript-3.0-developers-guide/security/working-with-legacy-content.md

 same shared objects.

-In Flash Player 7 and later, player settings are chosen by default according to a SWF file’s exact domain.
+In Flash Player 7 and later, player settings are chosen by default according to a SWF file's exact domain.
 For example, a SWF file from www.example.com would use the player settings for www.example.com.
 A SWF file from store.example.com would use the separate player settings for store.example.com.